lgezelius/robotics/ROS2_Installation.md

     sudo apt install avahi-daemon avahi-utils -y

-Start and enable the Avahi service:
+Start and enable the Avahi service.
+Avahi implements the Apple Zeroconf specification, mDNS, DNS-SD and RFC 3927/IPv4LL.
+Multicast DNS (mDNS) is a computer networking protocol that resolves hostnames to IP addresses within small networks that do not include a local name server.

     sudo systemctl start avahi-daemon
     sudo systemctl enable avahi-daemon